healeyke/Cookit-/README.md

 #### Scenario

-As a user interested in cooking, I want to be able to search for recipes based on cuisine, cooking method, or nutrition.
+As a user interested in cooking, I want to be able to search for recipes based on cuisine, cooking method, or nutrition so that I can cook tasty, nutritious meals.

 #### Dependencies